UW-ISC/hrp-portal/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 3.3.1 =

+* Accessibility Improvement: Ensure items within hidden off canvas menu cannot be focused using keyboard
+* Fix: 'Desktop' mode detection when using browser zoom
+* Fix: Conflict with Darklup Pro (and possibly other plugins which use scssphp library)
+* Fix: Always use 'direct' filesystem method to generate style.css file
+* Fix: jQuery migrate warnings
+* Security fix: Add nonce check to sandbox URL.
+Thanks to patchstack for reporting.

 = 3.3 =